PRECIOUS-Gold hits 4-month low, longest losing streak in 7 months

 "On the physical side, the trade remained largely anaemic, with few changes to near flat Shanghai Gold Exchange premiums to (spot prices) last month," VTB Capital said in a note.

-Adding to the bearish sentiment was a public holiday on Monday for key gold markets in Hong Kong and China.
+"Notably, volumes on the SGE 999 gold contract tumbled to near one-month lows at the end of last week, with little sign of Chinese bargain hunting at current levels."

+Key physical markets in Hong Kong and China were shut on Monday for a public holiday.

-Hedge funds and money managers cut their bullish wagers on U.S. gold futures and options to the lowest level in nearly four months, weekly data released by the U.S. Commodity Futures and Trading Commission on Friday showed.
+Other data also showed that hedge funds and money managers cut their bullish bets in U.S. gold futures and options in the latest week to their lowest level in nearly four months, another sign of waning investor interest in the metal amid higher equities.

 * Commences commercial production of coal bed methane (CBM) in Sohagpur